 My baby wants to breastfeed or rock to sleep: Rocking is a very natural intuitive way to calm babies.
 Some babies crave more movement and sensory stimulation than others and this is important to brain development.
 Falling asleep on the breast is one of the easiest ways for most babies to settle.
 This is due to hormones released while your baby feeds but if you are concerned about it becoming a habit, alternate feeding with other sleep cues.

 What you can do: As baby grows, you can make changes, gradually with love, by playing some calming music on a low volume as you rock or feed him to sleep in a dimly lit room.
 After a week when your little one is conditioned to the music, you can gently remove him from the breast or stop rocking when he is drowsy and cuddle him to sleep.
 Eventually, he may fall asleep in his bed with the music playing.

-We recently reported on a new Australian study that revealed kids who go to bed earlier are healthier, and their mums are happier.
+Studies have revealed kids who go to bed earlier are healthier, and their mums are happier.
 We had a host of mums offering advice to fellow parents struggling with getting their kids to bed, and here are their tips: